Irad Ortiz Jr.: Career

 Ortiz experienced a slowdown in business in the fall of 2019, finishing just ninth in the Belmont meet standings.
 However, he had an exceptional weekend at the 2019 Breeders' Cup with four winners, including Bricks and Mortar in the $4 million Turf and Vino Rosso in the $6 million Classic.
 "Some riders have a good rapport with certain horses," said trainer Todd Pletcher.
 "Irad and Vino Rosso really gelled, you could see there was great chemistry there from the first time he got on him."
 He finished the year ranked first by number of wins and earnings, and received his second Eclipse Award.

 In 2020, Ortiz earned his third consecutive Eclipse Award, with highlights including a win in the Breeders' Cup Sprint with Whitmore.
 On June 3, 2021, he was hospitalized after he was thrown when his mount stumbled in a maiden race at Belmont Park after moving to the lead.
 Ortiz was struck by one of the trailing horses but the CT scans and X-rays came back clean.

 On August 1, 2024, at the Saratoga's seventh turf race, the New York State Gaming Commission imposed a three NYRA racing days suspension, August 14–16, upon Ortiz Jr. It disqualified his mount On a Spree in obstructing Complete Agenda's path at the top of the stretch.

 In 2025, at Tampa Bay Downs's Pasco Stakes, DRF reported that the stewards imposed a three racing days suspension, January 19, 22, and 23 upon Ortiz Jr. who was found guilty of foul riding.
 It disqualified his mount Owen Almighty from his one-length victory in obstructing Rookie Card's path near the three-eighths pole.

+In 2026, Ortiz rode Renegade to a 2nd-place finish in the 2026 Kentucky Derby, losing out on first place to his brother José Ortiz, riding Golden Tempo.